azimuth-cloud/azimuth/README.md

       * Supports multiple node groups, including auto-scaling node groups.
       * Supports clusters that can utilise GPUs and accelerated networking (e.g. SR-IOV).
       * Installs and configures addons for monitoring + logging, system dashboards and ingress.
-      * Provides an application dashboard for deploying Kubernetes-based platforms.
+      * Kubernetes-based platforms, such as JupyterHub, as first-class citizens in the platform catalog.
     * Cluster-as-a-Service (CaaS)
       * Operators provide a curated catalog of appliances.
       * Appliances are Ansible playbooks that provision and configure infrastructure.